putraafriandi/data-cleaning-validation-project/README.md

 - Removing invalid data improves analysis accuracy

 ## Conclusion
-This project demonstrates the importance of data cleaning and validation in ensuring accurate and reliable analysis.
+This project the importance of data cleaning and validation in ensuring accurate and reliable analysis.
 By transforming raw data into a structured format, the dataset becomes ready for business use and decision-making.